 Navigating both and understanding the complex needs of Latino/a adoptees.

-Carrying the burden: Counselors of Color experiences with client microaggressionsin counselling.
+Carrying the burden: Counselors of Color experiences with client microaggressions in counselling.

 The Colombian Adoption House: A Case Study